jailop/tzutrader/docs_src/user_guide/03_indicators.md

 ## Combining Indicators

 Strategies often combine multiple indicators to confirm signals.
 For example:

 - Use MACD for trend direction
 - Use RSI to time entries
 - Use ATR for stop-loss placement

 However, more indicators don't guarantee better results.
 Each additional indicator adds complexity and can lead to fewer trading opportunities.

-**Guideline:** Start with one or two indicators.
+Guideline: Start with one or two indicators.
 Add more only if they clearly improve results and make logical sense together.

 ## Indicator Limitations

 Technical indicators have inherent limitations:

-1. **Historical data only**: Indicators use past prices to predict future movements, which isn't always reliable
+1. Historical data only: Indicators use past prices to predict future movements, which isn't always reliable
-2. **Lag**: Most indicators lag price, meaning signals occur after moves have started
+2. Lag: Most indicators lag price, meaning signals occur after moves have started
-3. **False signals**: No indicator is 100% accurate
+3. False signals: No indicator is 100% accurate
-4. **Market regime dependence**: Indicators that work in trending markets may fail in ranging markets
+4. Market regime dependence: Indicators that work in trending markets may fail in ranging markets
-5. **No context**: Indicators don't know about earnings reports, economic data, or other fundamental factors
+5. No context: Indicators don't know about earnings reports, economic data, or other fundamental factors

 Indicators are tools for systematic decision-making, not crystal balls.
 They work best when combined with proper risk management and realistic expectations.